shahdipesh/Resume/README.md

 ## Part 2: Uploading your Resume to GitHub Pages.

  **1. **Setup the GitHub Pages website.****
-- Log in to your GitHub account
+- Log in to your GitHub account.
 - Navigate to the main page.
 - Click the "+" icon in the top-right corner of the page.
 - Select "New Repository".